JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Prove_it_to_yourself_for_yourself.md

 ---
-title: "Prove it to yourself for yourself"
+title: "“Prove it to yourself for yourself”"
 description:
 published: true
 date: 2022-12-22T19:00:40.147Z